-Suspension preheaters are a series of cyclones and duct vessels to preheat the raw meal.
+In the cement industry, suspension preheaters are a series of cyclones and duct vessels used to preheat raw meal.
 Temperatures progressively increase as the kiln feed moves towards the lower stages.
-Almost all suspension preheaters include a calciner vessel where additional fuel is burned to support the calcination process.
-The upper stages of the preheater utilize refractories based on fireclay and have approximately 40% alumina content.
+Almost every suspension preheater includes a calciner vessel where additional fuel is burned to support the calcination process.
+The upper stages of the suspension preheater utilize refractories based on fireclay and have approximately 40% alumina content.

 This type of refractory offers good abrasion resistance and insulating value.
-In the lower preheater, medium alumina content refractories are used in response to the higher temperatures.
+In the lower suspension preheater stages, medium alumina content refractories are used in response to the higher temperatures.
 Alkali resistance is important, and 50% to 60% alumina refractories are more appropriate.

-Most linings within the preheater are two components, a dense working lining and an insulating layer.
+Most linings within the suspension preheater are comprised of two components: a dense working lining and an insulating layer.
 RescoCast 3, RescoCast 3-35, and QuikLite 3 are commonly selected for the insulating layer.
-Gunite refractories are commonly used for maintenance in the upper preheater including RescoCast 15GM, Progun 26LI and Progun 28LI.
+Gunite refractories are commonly used for maintenance in the upper preheater, including RescoCast 15GM, Progun 26LI and Progun 28LI.